tcfkaj/Candy-Cane/README.md

 10) Checked the correlation between our variables.
 11) Saved our cleaned dataframe to the excel file 'ogclean.xlsx'.
 12) Categorized our data as either a HUM,DEF,or NORM.
+13) Recategorized our data to DEF or NOT DEF to be our Y response for our Nueral.
+14) Implemented a time lag for our DEF or NOT DEF predictor because our Nueral needs to predict 1 day in advance.